YY Live

 Series A in 2007

-Beijing Adsit Media Technology Co., Ltd. is a Chinese company specializing in the distribution of internet-based video advertisements.
-It serves as both the operating entity and technology service provider for Baidu's TV business model, distinguishing itself as Baidu's sole strategic brand management partner.
-Adsit Media offers a range of innovative online video advertising services, including floating, embedded, and streaming video advertisements.
-These services are designed to help businesses attract customers and increase their revenue, making Adsit Media a key player in the advertising sector in China.
+Beijing Adsit Media Technology Co., Ltd. is a leading distribution platform for internet-based video advertisements in China.
+As the operating company and technology service provider for Baidu's TV business model, it holds a unique position as the sole strategic brand management partner for Baidu.
+The company specializes in offering a range of online video advertising services, including floating, embedded, and streaming video advertisements.
+These services are designed to help businesses attract customers and enhance revenue, leveraging Adsit Media's innovative technology and customized solutions tailored for advertising agencies.

 Ku6 Media Co., Ltd. is an online video company based in Beijing, China, that offers a diverse range of video content including user-generated, professionally produced, and licensed materials.
 Since its founding in 2006, the company has developed ku6.com, a platform that allows users to upload and share videos, as well as access video reports and entertainment.
 The content available on Ku6 encompasses various genres such as news, comedies, music videos, and micro movies, organized into sub-channels covering topics like sports, finance, technology, and education.
 Ku6 also provides online marketing services, including in-video and display advertising.
 As of 2015, the platform had built a substantial content library with approximately 292 million video clips, and it has attracted a significant user base, with reports of 220 million unique monthly visitors.
 Ku6 Media is a subsidiary of Shanda Interactive Entertainment Limited.